- ADA Housing Accommodation Request Deadline:

 Animal Allergies & Phobias

-As an accommodation for a disability, some students may be approved to have a service animal or emotional support animal on campus.
-See the Pets/Animals policy.
-Beckett, Berger, and Stark Halls are the residence halls most likely to have approved animals living in them next academic year, although we cannot by law restrict students with animals to certain residence halls.
-The health and safety of all CMC students is important and we want to make sure that we are aware of any concerns that may arise from having an animal in campus housing.
-Please contact Jamie Kammerman, (firstname.lastname@example.org) if you have an allergy or phobia to any animal.
-This is important information not only for room draw but will also be taken into consideration when housing new students over the summer.
+Some CMC students with disabilities may be approved for the use of a service animal or an emotional support animal for access purposes.
+See the Pets/Animals policy in the Guide to Student Life.
+The health and safety of all CMC students are important, and we want to make sure that we are aware of any concerns that may arise from having an animal in campus housing.
+Please contact Residential Life (email@example.com) if you have a fear of a cat or dog.
+If you have a medically documented phobia or allergy that requires accommodation, please follow the steps highlighted above under “Housing Accommodation” to apply for housing accommodations.
+If you have any questions or concerns, you are encouraged to connect with Maude Nazaire (firstname.lastname@example.org), the Assistant Dean of Students for Accessibility Services & Academic Success.
+This is important information not only for room draw but also for consideration when placing new students in housing.

-All students who are not retaining their room, who were not approved to live off campus, or who did not get an apartment through the Apartment Selection process, must participate in the Room Draw process.
-Room Draw will take place in McKenna Auditorium.
-Students will check in outside of the Heggblade Center across from I-Place according to their assigned lottery number time slot.
+All students who were not approved to live off campus, or who did not choose a space during the Senior CMC Apartments Selection process, or who did not select during Sub-free Room Draw must participate in the main Room Draw process.
+Room Draw will take place online via the Residence software program.

 Students on Leave

-Students currently on leave from CMC may participate in Room Draw once they have been officially readmitted through the Office of the Registrar and paid the $500 tuition deposit.
-If a student is readmitted after Room Draw concludes, they will be housed during the summer housing assignment process.
+Students currently on leave from CMC may participate in Room Draw once they have been officially readmitted through the Office of the Registrar, paid the $500 tuition deposit, and completed the online housing application by March 20.
+If a student is readmitted after March 20, they will be housed on a space-available basis during the summer housing assignment process.

 Room Draw Is a Privilege

-Exchange of priority numbers, falsifying documents, tampering with dorm charts, harassing, threatening, or coercing another student into either leaving their chosen room or altering their room selection will result in disciplinary action, loss of right to a room, and/or loss of the privilege to participate in the Room Draw process.
-In such a case the responsible student’s room will be assigned by the Assistant Dean of Students/Director of Residential Life.
+Falsifying documents, harassing, threatening, or coercing another student into either leaving their chosen room or altering their room selection will result in disciplinary action, loss of right to a room, and/or loss of the privilege to participate in the Room Draw process.
+In such a case, if the student is still permitted to live on campus, the student's housing will be assigned by the Dean of Students Office.